Seagate/openSeaChest/README.md

 Binary versions are available for Linux or Windows, with the Windows versions signed by Seagate Technology LLC.

-openSeaChest is a collection of programming libraries for storage devices and comprehensive, easy-to-use command line diagnostic tools that helps you quickly determine the health and status of your storage product.
-It includes several tests that will examine the physical media on your storage device.
+openSeaChest is a collection of comprehensive, easy-to-use command line diagnostic tools and programming libraries for storage devices that help you quickly determine the health and status of your storage product.
+The collection includes several tests that show device information, properties and settings.
+It includes several tests which may modify the storage product such as power management features or firmware download.
+It includes various commands to examine the physical media on your storage device.
+Close to 200 commands and sub-commands are available in the various openSeaChest utilities.
+These are decribed in more detail below.

 Here is an overview presentation we gave at the *Storage Networking Industry Association - Storage Developer Conference 2018* that describes the design architecture for the **_opensea API_** and **_openSeaChest_** storage resource management utilities: